nervosnetwork/rfcs/rfcs/0000-arbitrary-multisig/0000-arbitrary-multisig.md

 Note that pipe is capable of accepting binary data with zeros, the data above do not need zero escape encoding.

-The 4 variables (witness source / index / offset / length) included in the above signature data packet, jointly locates a slice of data in a particular witness field from the current CKB transction.
+The 4 variables (witness source / index / offset / length) included in the above signature data packet, jointly locates a slice of data in a particular witness field from the current CKB transaction.
 The leaf script then treats the located slice of data as a series of `UNLOCKING_SLOT` structure, then performs the following verification:

 * If any `UNLOCKING_SLOT` uses a value of `ALOG_ID` which is not supported by the current leaf script, the leaf script halts.
 * If any `UNLOCKING_SLOT` contains a signature, the leaf script verifies the signature against public key included in this particular `UNLOCKING_SLOT`, and signing message passed via `argv[0]`.
 If the signature verification process fails, the leaf script halts.